Do you look back fondly on days with fewer cars when children used to play outside in the street?

 If appropriate, the street must be cleaned in order to return it to its condition prior to the closure.
 This must be done before the road is reopened.

 No closure may last for more than three hours.

-We must receive your application at least nine weeks before the date of the planned event otherwise we will not be able to process it.
-(Please note that the deadline for applying to close a street on Car Free Day (22 September 2019) has been extended until 22 August 2019)
+We must receive your application several weeks before the date of the planned event otherwise we will not be able to process it.

 An Order is made entirely for the purposes of children’s play.